Post-traumatic movement disorders can make simple activities, such as eating, more difficult. In some cases, they can cause severe pain.

 Instead, myoclonus refers to sudden muscle spasms.
 They can happen at rest or during movement.

 Damage to the cerebellum can cause a variety of coordination disorders.
-These prevent people from controlling their arms and legs or using the muscles of their mouth correctly.
+These prevent people from controlling their arms, legs, or trunk and may even inhibit them from using the muscles of their mouth correctly.

 - Dysmetria.
-Patients cannot judge how far their arms move.
+When patients cannot judge how far and how quickly their arms need to move to carry out a smooth purposeful movement.
 When trying to reach for an object, they will usually miss it.

 - Nystagmus.
-Coordinated eye movement is difficult, which causes the eyes to look like they are bouncing around.
+When it’s difficult to coordinate eye movements, which causes the eyes to look like they are bouncing around.

 Dystonia refers to sustained, involuntary muscle contractions that force people into abnormal positions.

-Neurologists separate dystonia into two types: focal dystonia and segmental dystonia.
+Neurologists separate dystonia into three types: focal dystonia, segmental dystonia, and general dystonia.

 Focal dystonia only affects one part of the body.
 Some of these include: